ibm-garage/node-garage-utils/README.md

 Cloud Foundry-provided environment variables, with better fallback handling for running locally and additional functions for querying service credentials.

-#### cf.getAppEnv()
+#### cf.cfEnv()

-Returns the core bits of Clound Foundry data, as detailed the cfenv docs.
+Returns the core bits of Clound Foundry data.
 This is a singleton.

+This function is equivalent to `getAppEnv()` in cfenv, and the result has all of the properties detailed in the cfenv docs, plus some extras described here.
+The reason for the different name is to avoid confusion, since garage-utils already has an `appEnv`.

-If the `VCAP_SERVICES` environment variable is not defined, this function looks for a file named `services.json` in the root directory of the application and, if it exists, uses it to populate the services, instead.
+If the `VCAP_SERVICES` environment variable is not defined, `cfEnv()` looks for a file named `services.json` in the root directory of the application and, if it exists, uses it to populate the services, instead.

 Copying the contents of `VCAP_SERVICES` from a configured Cloud Foundry application into a